The Milagro Beanfield War: Plot

-In the opening credits, a lively Latino dances through the fields of Milagro, New Mexico.
-Ladd Devine, a real estate mogul, has plans to build a grand vacation retreat in the area, potentially the largest in the state.
+In the opening credits, a lively Latino angel with a big sombrero dances through the fields of Milagro, New Mexico.
+Ladd Devine, a real estate mogul, has plans to build a grand vacation resort in the area, potentially the largest in the state.
+He buys up the land and the water rights, water being at a premium in such a dry climate.

 Local resident Joe Mondragon is eager for work at the construction site but faces rejection, despite his willingness to take on any task.
-He confides in an elder neighbor about his concerns over the drought.
+He confides in Amarante, an elder neighbour about his concerns over the drought.

-Desperate for water, Mondragon taps into an irrigation canal, unaware of the legal consequences.
+Frusrated by his people's loss of water rights on their ancestral lands because of Devine's planned big development, Joe kicks a tap on the irrigation pipe.
+Water starts to seep into his dry, bare field.
+He buys pinto beans with his last ten dollars and plants his beanfield.

 News of his actions spreads quickly, catching the attention of Ruby Archuleta, who runs a gas station and repair shop.
 She seeks help from Charlie Bloom, a socially conscious lawyer and publisher, to address the situation.

 Meanwhile, sociologist Herbie Platt arrives from the East Coast to study local customs but faces mixed reactions from the residents.
 Mayor Sammy Cantu remains distant, and Mondragon reluctantly agrees to host Platt in exchange for assistance in the fields.

 Mondragon's land is the only plot Devine has not acquired yet.
 Tensions rise, prompting the state governor to send Kyril Montana to intervene.
-Efforts to suppress Bloom's coverage fail when newspapers are scattered across town, leading to a heated community meeting.
+Efforts to suppress Bloom's coverage fail when newspapers are scattered across town by a wind created by the town's guardian angel, who often has conversations with Amarante, but is unseen by most people.
+There is a heated community meeting.
+Bloom helps the people of Milagro understand the full picture.
+There are still many disagreements and old quarrels.